Abraham-Louis Perrelet: Brand

 In 2009 the first Perrelet Turbine watch was presented.
 The Turbine model became a massive global success.
 It took its inspiration from the aviation world, based on a Jet Engine turbine.
 The successful double rotor movement was reused with a bit of a twist – the oscillating weight on the dial side is a propeller, like a jet engine turbine.
 The 12 blades of the “propeller” rotate just like a jet turbine, creating a striking visual display.
 Perrelet also released this popular model for women, first as XS and now the current Lady Turbine.

-In the same year Perrelet released an iconic watch for women called the "Diamond Flower" with a slogan “Designed by women for women”. equipped with a so-called “double rotor” movement.
+In the same year Perrelet released an iconic watch for women called the "Diamond Flower" with a slogan "Designed by women for women". equipped with a "double rotor" movement.
 Set with diamonds and rubies on a "hanging" flower set as the front rotor.
 This name with age-old overtones is inspired by the history of the hanging gardens of Babylon.
 With its original Diamond Flower Amytis collection, Perrelet thereby pays tribute to one of the seven wonders of the ancient world and doubtless the most beautiful, while evoking the grace and beauty of Amytis of Media, Queen of Babylon.

 The Turbine quickly became a flagship look and model for Perrelet.
 The introduction of the Turbine model paved a way for many other successful lines and editions based on the Turbine, includes Turbine Chrono, tourbillons, Evo, Pilot and Yacht Diver.
 Perrelet has since released many specialty and limited edition Turbine models like the popular Poker, Paranoia, Camo and even a Hentai Erotic model with a Backdrop dial featuring adult oriented erotic Hentai images.
 Every year Perrelet releases a Limited edition Turbine for the Chinese New Year with an backdrop dial featuring an animal representing the Chinese zodiac sign.